 My interest in genealogy and family history developed over the years into a true passion.
 In 2015 I founded my own business, called Antecedentia, and since 2018 I am a fulltime professional genealogist.
 I still enjoy researching my own family history, but certainly also the history of my client’s families.

 Although I always wanted to study History, others convinced me that Law was a better choice.
 After my education at Tilburg University, I opted for a short study at the School for Archivists in The Hague.

 When I made the decision to work as a genealogy professional, I also looked for appropriate training in this field.
-I found this at the National Institute for Genealogical Studies in Canada.
+I found this at the International Institute for Genealogical Studies in Canada.
 In 2019 I completed the Professional Development Certificate and the Methodology Certificate, followed by the English Records Certifiate in 2020.